 Doesn't Guarantee a Higher Percentage of Wealth for the Poor

 What many people don't realize is that raising the minimum wage does not mean a higher percentage of wealth will go to workers, because employers can simply increase their own pay as well.
-When the minimum wage is increased, the result is inflation, or cost of goods.
+When the minimum wage is increased, the result is inflation, or increasing cost of goods and services.
 Grocery store workers get paid more per hour so the cost of groceries goes up.
 Gas station workers get paid more so the cost of gas goes up.
 And CEOs of course pay themselves more to compensate.
 As a result, the Treasury prints more currency, more dollar bills, to meet the increased demand.
 Supply and demand.
 If there's more currency in circulation, the value of that currency will decline, with more dollar bills being printed they will be worth less.
 Thus the poor do not get more money, the value of money simply changes.

 If Democrats really cared about the poor, they would seek to stop runaway CEO pay from historical norms with caps on executive pay at publicly traded companies in relation to company earnings, such as those I've proposed.

 The main reason that people are poor is from not working or not working enough.
 The major expense for your typical company is payroll, so when the minimum wage is raised, what do you think a company will do to increase profits and reward shareholders?
 They will send jobs to states and countries with lower minimum wages, replace workers with machines, or convert full-time jobs to part-time ones.
 And that's if it's a big company which can afford to do those things.
 If it's a small business, which has for example only $100/hour to hire 10 workers at $10/hour each, if the minimum wage goes up to $15 an hour, now they can only hire 6 workers, not enough to run their business, in which case they go out of business.